b-theile/TestURLScheme/README.md

         }
     }

 The `requestCode` will be checked.
-The data (the xml SingleResult) will be passed to the Core projects, where it will be displayed on the screen.
+The data (the xml SingleResult) will be passed to the Core project, where it will be displayed on the screen.

     MessagingCenter.Subscribe<string>(this, "mru4uresponse", (response) =>
     {